keithbuhler/keithbuhler.github.io/philosophy-portal/disputations.md

 6. **Cite the text**.
 Each disputation should interact with the relevant semester text.
 Cite correctly using MLA, APA, Turabian, or Chicago formatting -- just be consistent.
 (I prefer Chicago or MLA but do what you like.)
 Cite our text books, the Bible, journal articles, etc., but never cite Wikipedia or dictionaries, since these reflect general knowledge and are sometimes inaccurate or irrelevant.
 7. **Write clearly and simply**.
 Be frank and to the point.
 Don't use B.S. or filler.
 Just say your point, make your arguments, and move on.

-A failing Disputation commits one or more of the following errors:
+A failing disputation commits one or more of the following errors:

 1. Doesn't answer the assigned question; answers a different question or no question at all.
 2. Doesn't provide arguments but only asserts, opines, shares its feelings.